-The hotel may charge a one nightʼs room and tax as a deposit between October 10, 2018 and your arrival date.
+The hotel may charge a one nightʼs room and tax as a deposit between mid-October and your arrival date.
 Deposits are refundable for rooms cancelled more than 72 hours before arrival.
 Requests received without credit card information will not be processed.

 Promo Code Policy

 Promo code offers are not valid on existing registrations.

 2019 Cancellation Policies

 To make changes and cancellations to your registration, contact Experient at the numbers listed below.
 Event cancellation policies are as follows: